1/19 AEW DYNAMITE RESULTS: Keller’s detailed report and analysis on Moxley's return, Cody's promo, Sting & Darby vs. Acclaimed, Punk vs. Spears, Cole teams with Spears - Pro Wrestling Torch

 -Alex Marvez asked Chris Jericho, Santana, and Ortiz about facing 2point0 & Danny Garcia next week.
 Jericho said Eddie Kingston can go GFY.
 Ortiz interrupted and told Jericho they care about Kingston, so watch his words.
 Santana said Eddie made some comments last week that rang true.
 He said Jericho might be holding them back.
 He asked if he has their back.
 Jericho said he’s got their backs.
 Santana said they’d look out for themselves next week instead of Inner Circle.
 “Feel us?” he asked.
 A dejected Jericho shook his head and said, “No, I don’t feel you.”

--Excalibur said they’d get a word with Cole after the break. [v]
+-Excalibur said they’d get a word with Cole after the break. [c]

 -A video package aired on the C.M.
 Punk-Shawn Spears interactions leading up to this grudge match.